Person killed in hit-and-run rollover crash at Route 8 Exit 35 off-ramp in Waterbury

 The male operating the Ford and a female passenger fled the scene before police arrived.

-The Mazda operator was transported to the hospital, where they were pronounced deceased shortly after.
+The Mazda operator, who police later identified as 58-year-old Jacqueline Sheppard of Waterbury, was transported to the hospital, where Sheppard was pronounced deceased shortly after.
 There was a passenger in the Mazda, and they sustained non-life-threatening injuries.

 The Lexus driver was not injured.
 The ambulance occupants sustained non-life-threatening injuries and were transported to the hospital for treatment.